Nia Jax And Ronda Rousey Announce Money In The Bank Match In Oddly Civil Joint Interview

 — Ronda Rousey (@RondaRousey) April 3, 2018

-Besides Ronda Rousey vs. Nia Jax, other Money in the Bank matches that were announced today include Shinsuke Nakamura vs. AJ Styles for the men’s title match, and Braun Strowman vs. Finn Balor vs. The Miz vs. Rusev vs. 4 Superstars TBA (2 from RAW, 2 from SmackDown) for the ladder match.
+Besides Ronda Rousey vs. Nia Jax, other Money in the Bank matches that were announced today include Shinsuke Nakamura vs. AJ Styles for the men’s title match and Braun Strowman vs. Finn Balor vs. The Miz vs. Rusev vs. 4 Superstars TBA (two from RAW, two from SmackDown) for the ladder match.